Definition of Grace

 Matthew 5:17 "Do not think that I came to abolish the Law or the Prophets; I did not come to abolish but to fulfill."
-(Jesus did not abolish the Law.
-He fulfilled and completed the Law for the entire Jewish nation.
-Then, God replaced the external Law with internal grace; the Gentiles were, for the first time, included in having access to God.)
+(Jesus did not abolish the Law; rather He fulfilled and completed the Law for the nation of Israel.
+Then, God replaced the external Law with grace, which is internal.
+The Old Covenant Law was a Jewish religion; New Covenant grace included, for the first time, the Gentiles.
+Now all people have access to God.)

 Matthew 5:18 "For truly I say to you, until heaven and earth pass away, not the smallest letter or stroke shall pass from the Law until all is accomplished."
-(All was accomplished by Christ living without sin and, thereby, fulfilling the Law.)
+(All was accomplished by Christ living a sinless life, thereby fulfilling the Law.)